facebookresearch/Multi-SpatialMLLM/README.md

     ```python
         # also add this for warning
         sequence_path = os.path.join(input_adt_path, adt_v2_name)
-        # if the sequence_path is not exist, write to an warning file and exit
+        # if the sequence_path does not exist, write to a warning file and exit
         if not os.path.exists(sequence_path):
             with open(f"adt_warning.txt", "a") as f:
             f.write(f"Sequence {seq_name} does not exist.")